scholarslab/womensbios/README.md

   - the --volume removes the Docker volume

 ### To create/modify the STATIC image
-See below for instructions on how to build the STATIC image.
+See below for instructions: Making the STATIC image

 ### To create/modify the SOLR image
-See below for instructions on how to build the SOLR image.
+See below for instructions: Making the SOLR image